parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 Testing the config
 ==================

 Now that everything is done lets test the config!
+Please go back to the Firefox tab on your local browser:

-1. Clear recent history and cookies from the browser.
+1. Clear recent history and cookies from the browser (under Privacy & Security on the Firefox Settings tab).

 .. image:: ../images/clear_cookies.png

-2. Go back to firefox and open a new tab and put http://nginxdemo.f5lab.com:8010 into the browser url field and launch the page.
+2. While still in Firefox, open a new tab and put http://nginxdemo.f5lab.com:8010 into the browser url field and launch the page.

 .. image:: ../images/test_oidc.png

 Notice you'll be redirected to the IdP for login.

-3. Once on the IdP page put in the credentials for the user you created. user01 with password agility2023
+3. Once on the IdP page put in the credentials for the user you created. user01 with password appworld2024 (do not save the credentials, if prompted)

 .. image:: ../images/auth_login.png

-You should now see the webservice!!!!!!
+You should now see the webservice!
 You've been logged in and the browser has been issued a JWT Token establishing identity!
+You can view the token by clicking 'More tools' and 'Web Developer Tools' in the Firefox menu, then selecting the 'Storage' tab and highlighting "auth_token".

 .. image:: ../images/verificaion_webservice.png